VertebrateResequencing/wr/.docs/nextflow/gaps.md

 `enabled` flag is currently parsed from container config scopes.
 Adding `runOptions` support would be valuable for GPU and device-access workflows — the value could be appended to wr's container flags.

+## Groovy Evaluator — Built-in Variables

+Nextflow defines several implicit variables that are available in expressions, closures, and process scripts.
+None of these are defined in the Groovy evaluator — referencing them will fail with "unknown variable":

+- `baseDir` / `projectDir` — pipeline project directory
+- `launchDir` — directory where `nextflow run` was invoked
+- `moduleDir` — directory of the current module file
+- `workDir` — pipeline work directory
+- `workflow.projectDir`, `workflow.launchDir`, `workflow.workDir` —
+  same values via the workflow namespace
+- `workflow.resume`, `workflow.sessionId`, `workflow.runName` — run metadata
+- `nextflow.version` — Nextflow version string

+These are commonly used in nf-core config files for paths like `"${projectDir}/assets/schema.json"`.

+## Groovy Evaluator — `log` Namespace

+`log.info()`, `log.warn()`, and `log.error()` are not implemented.
+These are used in nf-core pipelines for user-facing messages (e.g. parameter validation summaries).
+They are display-only and do not affect pipeline logic, but their absence causes evaluation errors if encountered in config or workflow scope Groovy code.

+## `task` Object — Missing Properties

+The `task` object is available in dynamic directives with 4 properties:
+`attempt`, `cpus`, `memory`, `exitStatus`.
+The following properties from real Nextflow are not defined:

+- `disk` — disk requirement
+- `time` — time limit
+- `workDir` — task working directory
+- `name` — task name
+- `hash` — task hash
+- `index` — task index
+- `process` — process name

+`task.ext.*` IS supported as a nested map namespace.

 ## Global Nextflow Functions